Virtual-/JadedBot/README.md

 Start up the program with `$ python3 jaded.py`.
 It's best to run this in the background somehow, there are various ways to do this on Linux/BSD systems with GNU Screen, Tmux or simply running `$ python3 jaded.py &`.

+### Dependencies

+If you want to play music files over discord you will need an FFMPEG install in your $PATH.
+You will also need youtube-dl.

+This will save music files in /tmp/ so I recommend a cron script to remove those if you're on UNIX.

 ### Usage